 3. What should go in my parenthetical (or “in-text citations”)?

-- Put his/her last name, then space, and then enter the page number(s)
+- Put the author’s last name, then space, then enter the page number(s)

 - Ex: (Hawthorne 54-5) or (Anderson 20).

-- Use the name of the webpage/article.
-Format as you would a webpage name–with quotes.
+- Use the name of the webpage or article.
+Format this as you would a webpage or article name–with quotes.

 - Ex: (“Underwater Caves” 211) or (“University of Iowa Admissions”)

-- Choose the FIRST UNIQUE ELEMENT (perhaps this is the name of the website).
-Format as you would a website name–in italics.
+- If it’s the name of the website, format as you would a website name–in italics.

 - Ex: (Bigfuture) or (History Channel)

-- Format it the same way it is formatted in the Works Cited.
+- Format whatever you put in there the same way it is formatted in the Works Cited.

 - Ex: (Miller 12) or (“University of Iowa Admissions”) or (Bigfuture)